TheGreatTreatsby/Mix-MSTAR-mmrotate/README.md

 ## Brief introduction
 Mix MSTAR is a new synthetic SAR vehicle dataset,consisting of 100 large images with 5392 vehicles of 20 fine-grained categories.
 The geographically contiguous test set can be stitched into four large-scale images.
 The arrangement of vehicles is diverse, with both tight and sparse groupings and various scenes such as urban, highway, grassland, and forest.
 ## How to obtain
 After our paper was published，You can download [Mix MSTAR](https:) using Baidu Cloud.
-This won't wait too long.
+This won't wait too long.(2023/5/1) You can also download the 9 Models training logs on Mix MSTAR right now  [Mix MSTAR](https://pan.baidu.com/s/1EoQFAeusWSXxAVb-aKy4bA),password:0000

 ## Citation

 If you use this toolbox or benchmark in your research, please cite this project.